Charging stations: what's the current state of deployment?

 For professionals

-You can also read this article: What changes will there be in 2023 to support the installation of terminals in businesses?
+You can also read this article: What changes will there be in 2023 to support for the installation of terminals in businesses?

 ve noire branchée

-Advenir program
+Advenir programme

 From now on, the Advenir subsidy will offer 2 types of premiums exclusively for automotive service professionals.